cjdbarlow/Part-One/local-anaesthetics.md

         * This is also why anaesthetics are ineffective in anaesthetising infected tissue, as the low pH makes the majority of the LA ionised and unable to cross the cell membrane.
   * Patient factors
     * Nerve activity
-    Local anaesthetics produce a **frequency dependent blockade**.
-Therefore:
-      * Nerves firing frequently will be blocked more easily than quiescent nerves
+    Local anaesthetics produce a **frequency dependent blockade**, meaning nerves firing frequently will be blocked more rapidly than quiescent nerves
     * Nerve fibre size
     Larger nerves require an increased concentration of local anaesthetic to achieve blockade than smaller nerves.
     * Nerve type